-This recipe for pink marinated (pickled) cabbage I adapted from a couple of my Russian friends.
-I have been making this cabbage several times.
+This recipe for pink marinated (pickled) cabbage I adapted from a couple of my Russian friends recently and have already made this cabbage several times.
 It is easy to make and the ready pickled cabbage has sharp sweet and sour taste.
 It is great as a starter or a garnish.
-The brilliant bright pink colour of this cabbage is due to beetroot, so you need to use regular white cabbage for the recipe.
+You need regular white cabbage for the recipe.
+The brilliant bright pink colour of the pickled cabbage comes from the beetroot.

 1. Put the cabbage chunks tightly into a large glass or enamelled container (don’t use plastic or metal).
 Between the layers add sliced beetroot, chopped garlic and chilli, grated horseradish root and caraway if you are using it.